richzhang/colorization-pytorch/README.md

 - Test the model by making PSNR vs number of hints plot: ```bash python test_sweep.py --name [[NAME]] ```.
 This plot was used in Figure 6 of the [paper](https://arxiv.org/abs/1705.02999).
 This test randomly reveals 6x6 color hint patches to the network, and sees how accurate the colorization is with respect to ground truth.

+- Test the model interactively with the original official [repository](https://github.com/junyanz/interactive-deep-colorization).
+Follow installation instructions in that repo and run `python ideepcolor.py --backend pytorch --color_model [[PTH/TO/MODEL]] --dist_model [[PTH/TO/MODEL]]`.

 ## Future